Hendrik1704/EBE-PREEQ-HYDRO-TRANSPORT/README.md

 ## Modules

 The code packages can be downloaded from their corresponding git repositories using the bash script `GetModulesFromGit.sh` and compiled with the `CompileFramework.sh` script.
+In the latter you can adjust the number of cores used to compile the codes.

 At the moment the included modules are:

 - Initial conditions:
     - Here you have to provide energy-momentum tensor files in the directory `input_energy_momentum_tensors`.
 The energy momentum tensor names should be of the format `Tmunu_Event#_Ns#.dat` with the event number and the number of grid sites in each direction.
+As format for the tensors please use the one from the KoMPoST code (link below).

 - Pre-equilibrium evolution:
     - [KoMPoST](https://github.com/KMPST/KoMPoST)

-- Hydrodynamics:
+- Relativistic viscous hydrodynamics:
     - [MUSIC](https://github.com/MUSIC-fluid/MUSIC)

-- Particlization:
+- Cooper-Frye particlization:
     - [iSS](https://github.com/chunshen1987/iSS)

 - Hadronic transport: